Latin America Vacations

 Transfer from El Chalten to El Pilar to begin your hike.
 After a two-hour trek, enjoy an outstanding view of the Fitz-Roy mountain range.
 Reach Poincenot Camp and continue walking to Laguna Capri, where you will stop for a much-earned boxed lunch!
 Walk the descent into town, arriving in the afternoon, and check into the luxurious Hosteria Helsingfors Lodge.
 That night, your local guide will review the activities for the next days, including trekking and horseback riding.

-About Hosteria Helsingfors or similar
+About Hosteria Helsingfors

 During the early 20th century, Finnish adventurer, Alfred Ranström, settled at the foot of the Andes Mountains, on the shores of Lago Viedma.
 As a memory of his fatherland, he named his estancia after his country’s capital city: Helsingfors (“Helsinki” in Swedish).
 Here he lived with his wife, Marie Lisau and their children, lightening up this wonderful spot, never imagining that they would be the main characters in one of Patagonia’s most touching stories.
 The lodge is surrounded by a majestic natural landscape, protected by lush woods which give way to a panoramic view of the lake, Mount Fitz Roy and the Andes Mountains.
 It has 9 rooms with private bathrooms decorated and designed to combine colors and textures that blend in with the environment.
 The hotel includes a bar and a dining room with fixed-course meals, nature guides, an extensive selection of regional wines, outdoor barbeque lunches, laundry services, and Wi-Fi access (but no cell phone signal or TVs).